 Keep Away From Fruit Bowls

-Flowers also look lovely on a table with bowls of fruit, maybe a bowl of apples, pears or bananas… These emit ethylene gas, a plant hormone that ripens fruit but also speeds up the decay of cut flowers.
+How does fruit affect fresh flowers?
+While flowers are lovely on a table with bowls of fruit, maybe a bowl of apples, pears or bananas, these fruits emit ethylene gas, a plant hormone that ripens fruit but also speeds up the decay.
 Fruits such as mangoes and bananas are known to produce higher levels of ethylene than other fruit.
 In fact, if you’d like to ripen your fruit faster put them in a bowl with a few bananas or mangoes.
 But keep them away from your beautiful bouquet.

-Fleurica Flower Care Pro Tip: Keep fruit bowls, especially bananas, away from your flowers to prolong their longevity.
+Fleurica pro-tip for fresh flower care: Keep fruit bowls, especially bananas, away from your flowers to prolong their longevity.

 Trim The Stems (and leaves)

-Fleurica Flower Care Pro Tip: As the days pass, remove any flowers that are looking wilted or drooping, to keep the remaining one fresh for longer.
-If the stems are slimy at the ends, be sure to cut off the slimy portion cleanly with a sharp pair of scissors.
+Fleurica pro-tip for fresh flower care: As the days pass, remove any flowers that are looking wilted or drooping, to keep the remaining one fresh for longer.
+If the stems are slimy at the ends, be sure to cut off the slimy portion cleanly, and at angle, with a sharp pair of scissors.